 Cafeterias offer nutritious breakfast and lunch daily at all schools.
-Applications for free or reduced-price meals are available online and at the school.
-Parents are encouraged to complete applications as soon as possible; however, they may be completed at any time during the school year.
+Free and reduced-price meal applications can be completed online or obtained at the school (https://foodservices.hallco.org/web/free-reduced-applications).
+Applications may be submitted at any time during the school year.
 Applications must be approved for students to participate in the free or reduced meal program.